Kevan Lannister, art by Amok ©.

 A Storm of Swords

-He is present when news of the Red Wedding is received and was appalled by King Joffreys statement that he wanted the head of Robb Stark so he could serve it to Sansa at his own wedding (a request that Tywin refused to grant).
+Kevan is present when news of the Red Wedding is received.
+He is appalled by Joffrey's statement that he wants the head of Robb so he can serve it to his sister, Sansa, at his own wedding to Margaery Tyrell, a request that Tywin refuses to grant.

 A Feast for Crows

 When the body of Lord Tywin Lannister is discovered, Ser Kevan is one of the first to be notified of his brother's death.
 He prays by the bedside of his brother, shaken and wearied by the murder.
 He attends Tywin's funeral.

 Queen Regent Cersei Lannister offers her uncle the position of Hand of the King.
 Kevan doubts Cersei's leadership, and reveals Tywin informed him of his plan to send her back to the westerlands as Lady of Casterly Rock with a new husband before his death.
 Kevan states that he will only accept the position if Cersei names him regent for King Tommen I Baratheon as well as Hand and she returns to the Rock.
 He also advises choosing Lord Mathis Rowan or Lord Randyll Tarly as Hand of the King instead.
 Cersei refuses his demands and throws wine in his face when he insults how she raised Joffrey.
 Kevan insinuates to Cersei and later Jaime that he is aware of the incest between the twins.

 Cersei appoints two Lannister cousins in positions for which Kevan was better suited; Daven is made Warden of the West and Damion is named castellan of Casterly Rock.
 Kevan is angered that Daven received the title of warden, though he bears Daven no ill will as he knows Daven never asked for the position.
 At Tommen's wedding, Cersei suggests that Kevan hunt down the Hound, but he rebuffs her.